manster18/k8s-macos/GITHUB_SETUP.md

 ## Step 3: Configure Repository Settings (Optional)

 ### Add Topics
-In your GitHub repository, click "⚙️ Settings" → "About" → "Topics", add:
+In your GitHub repository, click "Settings", then "About", then "Topics".
+Add:
 - `kubernetes`
 - `k8s`
 - `macos`